Divine Protection

 prophets (scripture, both ancient and modern).

-So, what does it mean to “destroy” the “words of the prophets”?
+So, what does it mean to “destroy them not” (the “words of the prophets”)?
 As I’ve

 pondered that, I feel it means to not disregard or let them be buried in the